-Ontario has a reputation for having high costs of living, but their salaries and minimum wage of $11 are some of the highest in the country.
-Known for cleanliness, safety and an abundance of quality public services, it is no wonder that more than half of immigrants to Canada choose Ontario.
+Ontario has a reputation for having high costs of living, but salaries and the minimum wage of $14 are some of the highest in the country.
+Known for cleanliness, safety, and an abundance of quality public services, it is no wonder that more than half of the immigrants in Canada choose Ontario.

 Though Ontario has high taxes and living costs, their high salaries ensure that residents enjoy one of the highest quality of life rankings in the world.